sentrysoftware/metricshub/metricshub-doc/src/site/markdown/getting-started-windows.md

         timeout: 120
 ```

-You can verify that this configuration is in place by opening the file `C:\ProgramData\metricshub\config\metricshub.yaml` and ensuring it contains the above section.
+Open the `C:\ProgramData\metricshub\config\metricshub.yaml` file and search for the above section to verify that the configuration is active.

 If you wish to use a protocol other than `WMI` (such as `HTTP`, `PING`, `SNMP`, `SSH`, `IPMI`, `WBEM`, or `WinRM`), refer to the configuration examples provided in `C:\ProgramData\metricshub\config\metricshub.yaml`.

 ### Configure Prometheus to receive MetricsHub data

-Add the below configuration under the `otel` section in the same configuration file (`C:\ProgramData\metricshub\config\metricshub.yaml`) to push metrics to Prometheus:
+In the same configuration file (`C:\ProgramData\metricshub\config\metricshub.yaml`), add the below configuration under the `otel` section to push metrics to Prometheus:

 ```yaml
 otel: